- London is currently subject to national coronavirus restrictions.

 Guidance for staying safe

-If you need to travel, it is advised that you make your journey by cycling or walking.
+If you're travelling, it is advised that you make your journey by cycling or walking.

 Plan ahead and get around London safely with the TfL Go app, which helps you plan the best routes and travel outside of peak times to aid social distancing.

-It is mandatory to wear a face covering on all public transport, in taxis and private-hire vehicles, and public indoor settings, including shops and supermarkets.
+It is mandatory to wear a face covering on all public transport, in taxis and private-hire vehicles, and public indoor settings, including museums, galleries, attractions, shops and restaurants.

 Find more information on face coverings and where you should wear one in London.